fsantanna/dceu/doc/manual.md

 +++
 ```

-The following identifiers are also reserved as special operators:
+The following keywords are also reserved as special operators:

 ```
     not     and     or